catta-in/jenkins-sonarcube-project/README.md

-Setting up Jenkins with SonarCube
+In this project an open source repository was used and the main goal was to set up Jenkins with SonarCube